mostlyunoriginal/book-it/docs/index.md

-# BookIt
+# bookit-df

 A Python package for creating PDF codebooks from DataFrames.

 ---

-## What is BookIt?
+## What is bookit-df?

-`bookit` helps you document your data by generating professional PDF codebooks from polars or pandas DataFrames.
+`bookit-df` helps you document your data by generating professional PDF codebooks from polars or pandas DataFrames.

 ### Key Features